By Harriet Ernstsons Sunday 24 February 2013 Updated: 24/02 19:38

 A MURDER investigation has been launched after a man died following a street attack in the early hours of this morning (Sunday).

-The 50-year-old, who has been named locally as Nigel Shakespeare, fell to the ground and hit his head in Sillins Avenue, Lakeside, after being punched.
+The 50-year-old, who has not been named by police, fell to the ground and hit his head in Sillins Avenue, Lakeside, after being punched.
 It is believed he got into an argument with a group of people shortly before 12.30am.

-He had been to the Kings Arms pub with his partner and they were walking home.
+He had been to the Kings Arms pub with a woman and they were walking home.

 After the attack, he was taken by ambulance to the Alexandra Hospital but he was later transferred to the Walsgrave Hospital in Coventry because of his head injury.
 His life support was switched off this afternoon.